Two covering polynomials of a finite poset, with applications to root systems and ad-nilpotent ideals: Covering polynomials for the root systems

 \section{Covering polynomials for the root systems}

 Our main reference for root systems and their properties is~\cite{bour}.
 Let $\Delta$ be a root system in an $n$-dimensional real euclidean vector space $V$.
 Choose a subsystem of positive roots $\Delta^+$ with the corresponding set of simple roots $\Pi=\{\ap_1,\ldots,\ap_n\}$.
-Write $\theta$ for the highest root in $\Delta^+$ and $h$ for the Coxeter number.
+Write $\theta$ for the highest root in $\Delta^+$ and $h$ for the {\it Coxeter number}.
+The standard root order `$\curle$' in $\Delta^+$ is determined by the condition that $\gamma$ covers $\mu$ if and only if $\gamma-\mu\in \Pi$.
+Then $\theta$ is the unique maximal element of $\Delta^+$.
+Our goal is to compute both covering polynomials for $(\Delta^+, \curle)$.
+In view of Lemma~\ref{prod}, it suffices to consider the irreducible root systems.